 What did you learn yesterday that helps today and prepares or even leads you to tomorrow?

 New Year’s Resolutions actually have a spiritual origin with the Babylonians prior to the 7th century BC.
 Then it was about making promises to their pagan gods.
 This practice has continued over centuries and cultures to reveal man’s desire for repentance and self-improvement.
 A research study involving 3,000 people showed that 88% of those who set New Year’s Resolutions fail.
 Here are 3 resolutions that every Christian should make.
 Even non-Christians would be wise to take note.

 Have you made New Year’s Resolutions that really matter?

 Have you had a challenging year.
 Do you anticipate a difficult new year?
 Sometimes things don’t work out the way we plan.
 Here’s an encouraging, touching, and true story about a young child’s small request that leads a mother to not give up on life.
 It’s a good reminder that God cares about the details in life, no matter our circumstances.
 God is a God of details and He cares and responds to each of us when we come to Him as little children.

 Do you have the faith of a child?

 “To this end we always pray for you, that our God may make you worthy of his calling and may fulfill every resolve for good and every work of faith by his power, so that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.” – 2 Thessalonians 1:11-12

-Categories: Abundant Living, Calling, Discipleship, Faith, Holidays, Jesus, Prayer, Purpose
+Categories: Abundant Living, Calling, Discipleship, Faith, Holidays, Jesus, New Years, Prayer, Purpose